 Mowing equipment

 Scythe (steel blade).
-You can choose according to the description of the goods or according to the video lesson, which is a free part of the Mowing for Life online course.
+You can choose it according to the description of the goods or according to the video lesson, which is a free part of the Mowing for Life online course.
 You can also have the size recommended by our application.

 Stone holder (waterproof case for carrying a whetstone).
 When mowing, the stone must be kept in water so that it hones well and does not wear out.
 Never mow without a whetstone in a holder.
-Honing is performed reaularly (every one to five minutes or so), otherwise the scythe will not mow well.
+Honing is performed regularly (every one to five minutes or so), otherwise the scythe will not mow well.

 Equipment for scythe peening